Kimball Electronics Statement on Conflict Minerals

 On August 22, 2012, the U.S. Securities and Exchange Commission ("SEC") adopted final rules to implement reporting and disclosure requirements as directed by the Dodd-Frank Wall Street Reform and Consumer Protection Act requiring certain public companies to disclose their use of conflict minerals originating in the Democratic Republic of the Congo, or the other Covered Countries.

 The rule is intended to prevent human rights violations in conflict regions and will require supplier verification of sourcing for four types of minerals referred to as "conflict minerals" – Cassiterite, Columbite-tantalite, Gold, Wolframite, and their derivatives.
-Under the rule, as a US publicly traded company, Kimball International, Inc., the parent company of Kimball Electronics, Inc. (KEG), will be required to file disclosures and reports with the SEC related to the source of these selected minerals in our products, including the country of origin and whether the conflict minerals originating from the Democratic Republic of Congo (DRC) or other Covered Countries are "DRC conflict free".
+Under the rule, as a US publicly traded company, Kimball Electronics, Inc. will be required to file disclosures and reports with the SEC related to the source of these selected minerals in our products, including the country of origin and whether the conflict minerals originating from the Democratic Republic of Congo (DRC) or other Covered Countries are "DRC conflict free".

 Kimball Electronics, Inc. Conflict Minerals Policy Statement

 Minerals mined in the Democratic Republic of Congo (DRC) and adjoining countries may be making their way into the electronics industry supply chain.
 Some mining operations in the DRC have been linked to poor labor and environmental practices, and there is evidence that some mining and transportation of minerals in the Eastern provinces of the Democratic Republic of Congo (DRC) are funding conflict in the country by funding illegal armed groups.
-As part of the Dodd-Frank Wall Street Reform and Consumer Protection Act, the United States Securities and Exchange Commission (SEC) passed legislation which requires U.S. companies to report on the origin of these conflict minerals including tin, tantalum, tungsten and gold.
+As part of the Dodd-Frank Wall Street Reform and Consumer Protection Act, the United States Securities and Exchange Commission (SEC) passed legislation which requires U.S. companies to report on the origin of these conflict minerals including tin, tantalum, tungsten and gold, often referred to as 3TGs.

 Kimball Electronics, Inc. is committed to ethical practices and compliance with all applicable laws and regulations.
 While we do not source these metals directly, they may exist in the materials and components we source.
 We are therefore committed to working with our customers and suppliers to responsibly source the materials and components we use in manufacturing our customers’ products which may contain these minerals.
 To comply with the SEC reporting regulations relating to conflict minerals, Kimball requires chain of custody declarations from our suppliers to verify the origin of the conflict minerals contained in their products.